uhs-robert/sshfs.yazi/README.md

 ## Key Mapping

-Add this to your `~/.config/yazi/keymap.toml`:
+Add the following to your `~/.config/yazi/keymap.toml`.
+You can customize keybindings to your preference.

-Feel free to change the main modifier (`M`) or any of the other key map letters.
-You're the boss here!

 ```toml
 [mgr]